fdgbt/42_lem_in/README.md

 # 42_Lem_in
 This project aims to simulate the course of an ants colony using Graph theory.
 All the ants must move from point A to point B as fast as possible.
-They must consider all differents tubes (paths) and rooms (nodes) inside the colony (network) and intelligently selecting the best options that should avoid any traffic jams.
+They must consider all differents tubes (paths) and rooms (nodes) inside the colony (network) and intelligently select the best options that should avoid any traffic jams.
 Indeed, at each simulation lap, ants can move from a room to another using its connected tubes, but each room can contain only one ant at a time.

 ## Example